Hearty Moose Meatball Stew | A Soul-Warming #SundaySupper

 8

-When they are done – you now have perfect “all purpose” meatballs for any dish.
+When they are done, you’ll now have perfect “all purpose” meatballs for any dish.
 You can make a batch of these and freeze them for later by storing them in a ziplock freezer bag to use for another day if you like.

 9